José Gil Fortoul: Impact

 Fortoul has been classified as one of the canonical figures in Venezuelan positivism.
 This movement advanced modernism in Venezuela in the mid-19th century, and was simultaneously associated both with the development of institutions and the state as well as closeness with dictatorial regimes.
-Fortoul is remembered as a core exponent of the movement, both in terms of promoting modernism in Venezuela and in his close association with a totalitarian regime.
+Fortoul is remembered as a core exponent of the movement, both in terms of promoting modernism in Venezuela and in his close association with an authoritarian regime.
 He is closely associated with other allies of Juan Vincente Gómez, including César Zumeta (es), Pedro Manuel Arcaya (es), Laureano Vallenilla Lanz, Victorino Márquez Bustillos.

 Fortoul's support for the dictator Juan Vicente Gómez has been credited with the political support that his works received, and led to them being more freely published and more widely available than other Venezuelan writers of his time, including other Venezuelan positivists.

 In 1915, Fortoul was a founder of the Venezuelan Academy of Political Science (es).